For the coordination of a social culture

 Graphics Standards Manual

-Released in 1970 by the New York City Transit Authority (NYCTA), the manual is a huge ring binder containing 176 pages that illustrate every element in the subway’s signage: from colours to typeface, from symbols to sign panels, up to every technical detail including hooks, screws, holes, flanges, and bolts.
+Released in 1970 by the New York City Transit Authority (NYCTA), the manual is a huge ring binder containing 176 pages that illustrate every element in the subway’s signage—from colours to typeface, from symbols to sign panels, up to every technical detail including hooks, screws, holes, flanges and bolts.

 Ph. © Standards Manual

-The success of the reprints
+The Success of the Reprints

-Many people initially doubted the attention given to the reprints of these old relics, but the repetition of their success prompted to wonder about the reasons for this phenomenon, that was made even more curious by the fact that many of the buyers were not old nostalgics, but young people who had nothing to do with the context in which the manuals were originally produced.
+Many people initially doubted the attention given to the reprints of these old relics, but the repetition of their success prompted to wonder about the reasons for this phenomenon, that was made even more curious by the fact that many of the buyers were not old nostalgics, but young designers who had nothing to do with the context in which the manuals were originally produced.

-Why did old technical manuals, forgotten by the same companies that commissioned them, still arouse such interest?
+Why did these old technical manuals, forgotten by the same companies that commissioned them, still arouse such interest?

-A detail illustrating the technical drawing of the trademark from Piaggio’s corporate identity manual.
+drawing of the trademark from

 Ph. © Nicola-Matteo Munari

-Ph. © Standards Manuals
+epa standards manualPh. © Standards Manuals

-Vocabulary and grammar
+Vocabulary and Grammar

-Through manuals, companies and public agencies are able to build their own identity in the public imaginary, an identity that is defined by a communicative language of which the manual is both vocabulary and grammar.
+Through these manuals, companies and public agencies are able to build their own identity in the public imaginary, an identity that is defined by a communicative language of which the manual is both vocabulary and grammar.

-*From Manuals 1, Unit Editions, 2014.
+* From Manuals 1, Unit Editions, 2014.

 The corporate identity guidelines

-of Benetton, designed by Pentagram in 2011, after the manual designed
+in 2011, after the manual designed

 by Massimo Vignelli in 1996.